DevL/potency/output/md/Skills/Aspects of Magic.md

 ---
-aliases: magical skill, magical skills, magical aspect, magical aspects
+aliases: magical skill, magical skills, magical aspect, magical aspects, aspect of magic, aspects of magic
 ---

-Magical skills differ from [mundane skills](/not_created.md) in that a character does not automatically have them, not even at the lowest, untrained level of 1.
-To acquire a magical skill, the player needs to have a conversation with the game master regarding the theme, possibilities, and limitations it entails.
-A broad magical skill that can be used for many kinds of spells should cost more character points than a narrower, more focused and limited skill.

 ## The Nature of Magic